Chapter published in:Variation in Political Metaphor

 [Discourse Approaches to Politics, Society and Culture 85] 2019

-The rhetorical use of political metaphor before, during and after the presidency
+The use of sensorimotor-based concepts during and after presidential campaigns

 Published online: 06 August 2019